-The last thing you want to do is send out a newsletter your audience becomes disinterested in, causing them to ignore, delete or potentially unsubscribe.
+The last thing you want to do is send out a newsletter that your audience will become disinterested in, causing them to ignore, delete or potentially unsubscribe.

-While every newsletter will be unique, there are some general design guidelines to consider:
+While every email newsletter will be unique, there are some general design guidelines to consider:

 - Make sure the color scheme matches your brand.

 - Use fonts that are legible and well-organized.

 - Take advantage of subheads to help your readers flow through the content.

 - Stack newsletter content so it’s easily scrollable.